 Students enrolled in this course should have a strong background in basic and intermediate algebra.
-Topics include a more in-depth study of expressions, solving equations, solving inequalities, circles, and a detailed study of functions including polynomial, logarithmic, and exponential functions
+Topics include a more in-depth study of expressions, solving equations, solving inequalities, circles, and a detailed study of functions including polynomial, logarithmic, and exponential functions.

-Prerequisite(s): MAT 131 Intermediate Algebra, with a grade of "C" or better 3 credits
+Prerequisite(s): MAT 131 Intermediate Algebra, with a grade of "C" or better or by placement exam.
+3 credits